 It should not happen again but – in the current dysfunctional Congressional climate – that’s not be a realistic hope.

 There is one bit of good news, though, in this Christmas-package tale.
-The private foundation excise tax on net investment income, imposed by Section 4940(a) of the Internal Revenue Code, has been simplified from the current two-tiered system to a single flat rate.
+The private foundation excise tax on net investment income, imposed by Section 4940(a) f the Internal Revenue Code, has been simplified from the current two-tiered system to a single flat rate.
 So – poof! – that law is gone.
-Of course, it’s only been on the wish-list of the nation’s private foundations for a decade or so.
+Of course, it’s only been on the wish-list of the nation’s private foundation for a decade or so.